 A promotion to Captain came after he was the sole Number 2 Company survivor from the Battle of Saint-Julien.
 While he was wounded during the battle of Lanemarck, Richardson refused to be hospitalized.

-Known for his generosity and leadership, Richardson twice returned to the United Kingston only to return with provisions for his men bought with his own money.
+Known for his generosity and leadership, Richardson was re-assigned back to the United Kingdom only to return with provisions for his men bought with his own money.
 That included hundreds of pairs of boots, and on his later trip, gas masks to help his soldiers combat the German use of the deadly vapours.

 His untimely death came on the night of February 8/9 during an operation in Wulverghem, West Flanders, in a battle where many of the men under his command were killed.
 In an attempt to retrieve some of their ordnance outside of their trench, Richardson was shot three times.
 He would die hours later.
 He was just 29.